ROXBOZ/pvssy-talk-app-router/next/README.md

 > ⚠️ **Note:** pvssy talk is a Sex Ed project by Anne-Soorya Takoordyal.
 I developed the V1 with the MERN (MongoDB, Express, React, Node.js) stack as my graduation project at the Code Academy Berlin in 2023, and the V2 with the JAMStack Next.js, TypeScript, Sanity CMS as a freelancer in 2023-2024.
 The V2 version is currently online at [pvssy-talk.org](https://pvssy-talk.org).
 V3 is a demo project and is not meant to be a complete.

-SANITY PREVIEW CMS : _coming shortly_
+SANITY PREVIEW CMS : xx
-STORYBOOK UI : -coming_shortly_
+STORYBOOK UI : xx

 ---